gdevic/GitForce/README.md

 ## Building from sources

-On Windows OS, install MSVC 2015 (other versions may also work) and open GitForce.sln.
+On Windows OS, install MSVC 2022 (other versions may also work) with C# support and open GitForce.sln.

 On Linux, use xbuild (part of mono-complete):
 ```